hongshuochen/2021Fall-EE538-HW2/README.md

 Example 1:\
 Input: arr = [2,2,3,4]\
 Output: 2\
-Explanation: The The only lucky number in the array is 2 because frequency[2] == 2.
+Explanation: The only lucky number in the array is 2 because frequency[2] == 2.

 Example 2:\
 Input: arr = [1,2,2,3,3,3]\